GhiocelAndrei/Unreal-Engine-Fall-Guys-Copy/README.md

 - Online : Backend integration of Epic Games Services for Authentication, Sessions and User Cloud.
 - Gameplay : First Level is implemented and playable, it uses many Actor classes to create an entertaining and responsive level

-For authentication with Epic Games, please contact me at andreghiocel.work@gmail.com or https://www.linkedin.com/in/andrei-ghiocel-544751239/.

 ## Description
  Multiplayer obstacle course game with up to 4 players online racing across entertaining levels.